 This happens because Steam has in place strict geo-blocking measures for various reasons (e.g. smaller prices for poorer countries) in order to prevent gamers from abusing their service.

-However, we do resonate with ardent players like you who simply want to buy and enjoy their favorite Steam games without limitations but oftentimes are shown the message This item is currently unavailable in your region.
+However, we do resonate with ardent players like you who simply want to buy and enjoy their favorite Steam games without limitations but oftentimes get the message This item is currently unavailable in your region.

-Nonetheless, you can circumvent this barrier by using a VPN service that will assign you another IP address and will trick Steam into thinking you’re located in a different location from your current one.
+Nonetheless, you can circumvent this barrier by using a VPN service.
+It will assign you another IP address and will trick Steam into thinking you’re located in a different location from your current one.

-As such, you need to proceed with caution if you want to use a VPN service either to simply bypass geo-blocking or to purchase games at lower prices.
+As such, you need to proceed with caution if you want to use a VPN service to bypass geo-blocking, purchase games at lower prices, or play upcoming titles earlier.

 How can I use a VPN to buy Steam games?